DDeenis/quizzz/README.md

   - [ ] View and manage users
   - [ ] View and change users' results
   - [ ] Manage categories
+- [ ] Allow anonymus user to pass the quiz if they were given a link

 ## Tech